efa/ReSolve/reSolveReadme.txt

   as are seen by ReSolve all as the same resistor.
 - max 2 resistors per position (no series/parallel when Rp>2 resistances)
 - do not solve library math functions (sin, cos, tan, exp, log, ...)
-- calculate all possible solutions, will consume too much memory
+- calculate all possible solutions, last too much time

 Calling Example:
 ----------------